-- On-Site Sales of Transit Passes The building management shall offer direct on-site sales of Lake County Transit Authority transit passes purchased and sold at a bulk group rate to employees.
-Although Lake Transit Authority does not currently operate transit service to the site directly, some employees who live in the greater Lake County and surrounding areas may take public transit to Middletown and then could take the private shuttle to the Project site.
-Offering on-site transit pass sales reduces the barrier of purchasing transit passes and provides a bulk discount to employees, further encouraging transit use as a primary commute mode. - TDM Coordinator Management shall designate a "TDM coordinator" to coordinate, monitor and publicize TDM activities.
-The effectiveness of providing a TDM Coordinator on auto mode share is uncertain but is generally seen as a supportive measure that is beneficial to implement the other TDM measures.
-The Project sponsor may instruct the management company to designate their onsite manager as the TDM coordinator, or they may designate someone else. - Transportation and Commute Information Kiosks An information board or kiosk will be located in a common gathering area (e.g., lobby, employee entrance, break, or lunch room).
-The kiosk will contain transportation information, such as Emergency Ride Home (ERH), transit schedules, bike maps, and 511 ridematching.
-Information will be updated periodically by the designated TDM Coordinator. - Tenant Performance and Lease Language TDM Requirements For all tenants, the applicant will draft lease language or side agreements that require the identification of a designated contact responsible for compliance and implementation of the TDM program. - Tenant/Employer Commute Program Training As needed and applicable, the applicant or property management will provide individual tenants of the project with initial TDM (and commute) program training, and commute program startup assistance.
-The overarching goals of this support function are to reduce commute trips for employees and assist with employee marketing and outreach. - Employee Transportation Brochure All employees will be provided with an Employee Transportation Brochure regarding the Commute Program.
-This
+4.0 mingation monitoring and reporting rad Mitigation Measure Implementation and Timing Responsible for Implementing Responsibility for Monitoring Project sponsor may instruct the management company to designate their or site manager as the TDM coordinator, or they may designate someone else.
+1- Transportation and Commute Information Kiosks - An information board or kios will be located in a common gathering area (e.g., lobby, employee entrance break, or lunch room).
+The kiosk will contain transportation information, such a Emergency Ride Home (ERH), transit schedules, bike maps, and 511 ride matching.
+Information will be updated periodically by the designated TDI Coordinator. e, s e- Tenant Performance and Lease Language - TDM Requirements - For a tenants, the applicant will draft lease language or side agreements that require the identification of a designated contact responsible for compliance an implementation of the TDM program. e Tenant/Employer Commute Program Training - As needed and applicable, the applicant or property management will provide individual tenants of the project with initial TDM (and commute) program training, and commute program start up assistance.
+The overarching goals of this support function are to reduct commute trips for employees and assist with employee marketing and outreach. ct t- e Employee Transportation Brochure - All employees will be provided with a Employee Transportation Brochure regarding the Commute Program.
+Th brochure will include (but not be limited to) information about shuttle service carpool parking, transit opportunities, ride-matching services, bicycle routes, an emergency rides home. s e, 3.13-5 Pay a Fair Share towards Pedestrian and Bicycle Improvements Applicant to enter into an Applicant/ Lake County Prior to issuance of occupancy permits for Phase 1 and future phases, the Applicant shall enter into an agreement with the Lake City/County Area Planning Council to pay a proportionate impact fee towards pedestrian and bicycle improvement projects in Lake County and Middletown. agreement with Lake City/County City/County Area Planning Council •